-- 1. To help the students appreciate the essential complementarily between 'VALUES' and 'SKILLS' to ensure sustained happiness and prosperity which are the core aspirations of all human beings. - 2.
-To facilitate the development of a holistic perspective among students towards life, profession and happiness, based on a correct understanding of the Human reality and the rest of Existence. - 3.
-To facilitate the development of a holistic perspective forms the basis of value based living in a natural way. - 4.
-To highlight plausible implications of such a holistic understanding in terms of ethical human conduct. - 5.
-Trustful and mutually satisfying human behavior and mutually enriching interaction with Nature.
+- 1. To help the students appreciate the essential complementarily between 'VALUES' and 'SKILLS' to ensure sustained happiness and prosperity which are the core aspirations of all humanbeings. - 2.
+To facilitate the development of a holistic perspective among students towards life, profession and happiness, based on a correct understanding of the Human reality and the rest of Existence.
+Such a holistic perspective forms the basis of value based living in a naturalway. - 3.
+To highlight plausible implications of such a holistic understanding in terms of ethical human conduct, trustful and mutually satisfying human behavior and mutually enriching interaction withNature.